-The Bridging Affordability Program is a time-limited rental assistance program that lasts for up to three years.
+The Bridging Affordability Program is a time-limited rental assistance program that lasts for up to two years.
 Eligible individuals must currently be listed on an FCRHA waitlist (such as FCRP, Housing Choice Voucher, or Public Housing), or on a CSB residential/housing waitlist (e.g., in the Community Housing database or on a supportive residential waitlist).
-Households pay 35 percent of their monthly income toward rent.
-CSB is allocated a specific number of Bridging slots, and it is prioritizing individuals who are being discharged from residential treatment and have no other housing options for this resource.
+Households pay 30 or 35 percent of their monthly income toward rent.
+CSB is allocated a specific number of Bridging space allotments.
+Bridging prioritizes individuals who are being discharged from residential treatment and have no other housing options for this resource.
 Landlords must agree to accept the Bridging Affordability assistance and participate in annual housing inspections.

 In combination with the Bridging Affordability Program and in partnership with Northern Virginia Family Service, a short term rental assistance program entitled STRAP was implemented during the 2015 Fiscal Year.
-The program was launched later than planned with the first enrollee starting in October 2015.
+The program was launched later than anticipated, with the first program participant starting in October 2015.
 Although not the sole targeted population, individuals with intellectual and developmental disabilities were included in the pilot.
+Challenges for individuals with intellectual disabilities being referred included concern around the person's ability to live independently with minimal supports (i.e. moving from a group home with 24-hour supervision to an apartment in the community with limited supervision).
 Among the other CSB populations included in the pilot were those with Mental Health and Substance Use disorders, and those currently experiencing homelessness or at risk of homelessness.
 Actions proposed but not taken in the program year include the launching of a specific targeted marketing effort to engage only those with physical disabilities as well as the intellectual and developmental disability private provider and case management community in Fairfax to solicit prospective clients at risk of homelessness.